See also: Analysis View, Transformation Analysis, Specifying Capacity Data, Process Properties

 Check this box if you wish to create a Simple Non-Dispatched Module.
 This is used in cases where you have one or more independently dispatched processes, each of which has its own output fuel.
 This type of module is particularly useful when you want to represent transport losses in a number of different fuels.
 For this type of module, the separate output fuels branch category is not used.
 Instead, you pick the output fuel for each process on the efficiency or loss tab.
 For more information, see the schematic diagrams of simple modules and standard modules.

 Please note that once you have created a simple module, it is not possible to change it to become a standard (detailed) module or versa.
-If you create a module of the wrong basic type, you will need to delete it from the tree and the recreate it.
+If you create a module of the wrong type, you will need to delete it from the tree and then recreate it.

 Use these settings specify which types of data are to be entered for the module.

 Costs: If you do not intend to include cost data, then you can uncheck this option to reduce the number of data tabs shown on the process data entry screens.